qutip/HierarchicalEOM.jl/docs/src/index.md

 # Heom.jl

-*An efficient julia framwork for Hierarchical Equations of Motion (HEOM) in open quantum systems*
+*An efficient julia framework for Hierarchical Equations of Motion (HEOM) in open quantum systems*